 - The Threshold Amount for Small Claims: Your company may need to file or defend a suit for an amount that qualifies for the small claims process in Florida, which is simplified and can be less costly than other litigation.
 If the amount in dispute is under $8,000, the parties may be eligible to resolve the case in small claims court.

-Set Up a Consultation with a Clearwater, FL Business Litigation Attorney
+Set Up a Consultation with a Palm Harbor, FL Business Litigation Attorney

 While it is helpful to know some background on the laws that affect business litigation in Florida, you can trust our team at Clearwater Business Law to tackle the legal details.
-For more information on our litigation services to companies throughout Pinellas County, please call (727) 785-5100 to set up a consultation.
+For more information on our litigation services to companies throughout Pinellas County, including: Clearwater, Tarpon Springs, Oldsmar, St. Petersburg, Palm Harbor, Dunedin, Largo, and New Port Richey, please call (727) 785-5100 to set up a consultation.